mappls-api/mapmyindia-intouch-android-sdk/README.md

 ## Get your Publishable Key.

-We use your Publishable key to identify your account details and assign all your users device under single account.
+We use your Publishable key to identify your account details and assign all your user's device under single account.

 Please contact [apisupport@mapmyindia.com](mailto:apisupport@mapmyindia.com) to get your Publishable Key.

 After getting the publishable key, you can [start with the IntouchDemo app](https://github.com/MapmyIndia/mapmyindia-intouch-android-sdk), or [Integrate the Intouch SDK](https://github.com/MapmyIndia/mapmyindia-intouch-android-sdk) in your app.

 ## <a name= "IntouchDemoApp">IntouchDemo app</a>
-This guide allows you to add a live location tracking to an Android app.
+This guide allows you to add live location tracking to an Android app.
 [Android Studio](https://developer.android.com/studio/index.html) is the recommended development environment for building an app with the MapmyIndia Intouch SDK for Android.
 #### Step 1.
 Download the IntouchDemo App.
 [Click here](https://github.com/MapmyIndia/mapmyindia-intouch-android-sdk/archive/master.zip) to download the IntouchDemo App Project.
 Open this project in [Android Studio](https://developer.android.com/studio/index.html)